Our report highlights the conservation value of this incredible habitat, and the threat posed by continued sand mining throughout the woodlands.

 We’ve teamed up with South Gippsland Conservation Society and Save Western Port Woodlands as the Western Port Woodlands Alliance.

-We’re putting forward the case for better planning controls for the Woodlands to the DAL hearing panel.
-Together with ecologists, mycologists, botanists and planning experts, we’re pushing for science-led future protection of the Woodlands.
+We put forward the case for better planning controls for the Woodlands to the DAL hearing panel.
+Together with ecologists, mycologists, botanists and planning experts, we pushed for science-led future protection of the Woodlands.